Submissions

 Title

-Title of the manuscript should be written in both Indonesian and English (the Indonesian title should be italicized).
-The title must be clear, concise, and no longer than 20 words.
-The first letter of each word in the title should be capitalized.
-Use Times New Roman font, size 14 pt, single spacing, and center-aligned.
+The manuscript title must be written in both Indonesian and English (with the Indonesian title italicized).
+The title should be clear, concise, informative, and no longer than 20 words.
+Please avoid abbreviations unless they are widely accepted and understood, such as HIV or AIDS.
+Use Times New Roman font, size 14 pt, single spacing, and center-align the title.

 Abstract